matthiasn/octopress-blog/source/_posts/2018-03-15-introducing-meo.markdown

 In other contexts, companies pay money for banner ads, so I assume they are proven to work.
 Only that here, the banner ad, being about myself, is far more relevant to my life than any commercial advertisement could ever be.
 I want to spend more time in the future on relevant calls to action in both those banner ads on the desktop and notifications on mobile.
 It already helps me to see that I have multiple days in a row where I have walked over 10K steps, and that then motivates me to keep going, but there is a lot more potential.
 For example, the application could tell me to go for a walk after the completion of a task when I'm nowhere near being on track for meeting my daily goal.

-A part of my motivation for writing **[meo](https://github.com/matthiasn/meo)** was that it could be an example application for a book I started a few years back about building systems in Clojure.
+A part of my motivation for writing **[meo](https://github.com/matthiasn/meo)** was that it could be an example application for a book I started a few years back about building systems in Clojure [^5].
 But I soon realized that I could not write a book that is authoritative about any of this.
 I was learning so much new stuff all the time.
 And then it never felt like a good time to take a snapshot and write about it, knowing that it would likely change.
 And then that was not the only thing I felt bad about, so I thought why not also track my mood, as it seemed to me that something was not going well there.

 I researched a few psychological instruments for assessing current mood.
 I'm by no means an expert on any of that, but what seemed to make sense to me is the [PANAS](https://en.wikipedia.org/wiki/Positive_and_Negative_Affect_Schedule), an instrument for assessing the momentary affective situation.
 There are 20 terms, for each of which the subject selects a value on a 5-item Likert scale.
 In the end, it gives you a positive and a negative score.
 The score probably also means something in comparison to the general population, but for me, it was most interesting to observe changes over time, and I found some patterns in my recorded data that make me unusually well-informed when talking to mental health professionals, including friends in that field.